Rowdy Tellez Preview, Player Props: Brewers vs. Phillies

-The Milwaukee Brewers, including Rowdy Tellez (batting .231 in his past 10 games, with a double, a home run, four walks and 11 RBI), battle starting pitcher Zack Wheeler and the Philadelphia Phillies at American Family Field, Friday at 8:10 PM ET.
+The Milwaukee Brewers, including Rowdy Tellez (.345 on-base percentage in past 10 games, 52 points above season-long percentage), battle starting pitcher Aaron Nola and the Philadelphia Phillies at American Family Field, Saturday at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Cubs.
+In his last game he had a hitless showing (0-for-2) against the Phillies.

 Rowdy Tellez Game Info & Props vs. the Phillies